Category:

 Relationships

-During the 80s, D'Angelo was known for her relationship with Don Lorenzo Salviati the heir of Don Forese Salviati, the fifth Duke of Salviati.
+During the 80s, D'Angelo was known for her relationship with Don Lorenzo Salviati, the heir of Don Forese Salviati, the fifth Duke of Salviati.
 She would then pursue a relationship with Anton Furst, a production designer who eventually committed suicide in 1991.
 Following Furst's death, Beverly dated Al Pacino from 1993 to 2003.
 In 2001, Pacino and D'Angelo welcomed twins into the world via in-vitro fertilization.

 Real Estate

 In 2017, it was reported that Beverly had listed a home in Beverly Hills for $2.795 million.
-The residence spans 4,045 square feet of living space and features 5 bedrooms.
+The residence spans 4,045 square feet of living space and features five bedrooms.
 Originally built in the 1920s, this Spanish-style home features a fireplace, casement windows, a vaulted ceiling, and a swimming pool.
 She originally purchased the property back in 2005 for $2.35 million.
 D'Angelo has been repeatedly trying to offload the residence, and she first put it on the market in 2008.